zperk13/installing_metaelite_on_linux/README.md

     sleep 0.1
 done | uniq # uniq is so it doesn't print "Overlay is off" over and over and over again while the overlay is off
 ```
+The script isn't perfect and may require you to turn the overlay off and on once or twice, espcially if you launched MetaLens with it already on.

 # pipx
 If you're using [pipx](https://github.com/pypa/pipx) to install protontricks, you'll want to make sure `/home/YOURUSERNAME/.local/bin` is in PATH environment variable.
 Or you can just replace all uses of protontricks-launch with `/home/YOURUSERNAME/.local/bin/protontricks-launch` I guess. pipx will talk about putting it in the $PATH in your `.bashrc` file, but that won't be sufficient since the script will not load your `.bashrc` file.
 The best way I've found to guarantee that it's in your path is to edit `/etc/profile`.
 You can just add the following line to it: `export PATH="$PATH:/home/YOURUSERNAME/.local/bin` (replace YOURUSERNAME with your username.
 If you don't know what is is, run the command `whoami`)